vipnet1/StrategyTest/README.md

 BACKSPACE to return field of view to initial state, ESCAPE to exit the app.
 There is also a minimap at the bottom right side.
 You can see the selected animals there.

-Thats only a one game/graphics project of those that i had created.
-I put it here show that i have gotten some experience with C/C++.
+Thats only a one game/graphics project from those that I have created.
+I put it here to show that i have gotten some experience with C/C++.
-For more mine games/projects check https://www.youtube.com/watch?v=ApEWvQ-ROm4&t=4s
+For more mine games/graphic projects check https://www.youtube.com/watch?v=ApEWvQ-ROm4&t=4s